-The Neuroscience and Behavior Focus Group includes faculty and graduate students broadly interested in organismal form and function.
-Research interests within the focus group span a wide range of physiological and structural problems, but emphasize the mechanistic basis of behavior and physiological ecology.
-A particular strength of the group is common faculty interest in the neural programs that drive animal behaviors.
-The faculty specialize in the neurobiology of chemoreception (Silver), acoustic and chemical communication (Conner), functional morphology and biomechanics of locomotion (Ashley-Ross), physiological ecology of aquatic invertebrates (Dimock), neuroscience and social insects (Fahrbach), and biological oscillators (E. Johnson).
+The Neuroscience and Behavior Focus Group includes faculty interested in organismal form and function.
+Research interests span a wide range of problems, but emphasize the mechanistic analysis of behavior.
+A particular strength of the group is common faculty interest in neuroethology, the neural basis of naturally occurring animal behavior.
+The faculty specialize in the chemoreception, acoustic and chemical communication, locomotion, social insects, and biological clocks.
 Focus group faculty provide expertise in techniques such as electrophysiology, acoustic and ultrasonic recording, kinematics of movement, electromyography, neuroanatomy, confocal microscopy, electron microscopy, and calcium imaging.
-Research projects involve animals ranging from insects and molluscs to all vertebrate groups.

-We strongly encourage prospective graduate students to email, call, and/or visit the individual faculty members of the Neurobiology and Behavior group to explore opportunities for research leading to a Master’s degree or a Ph.D.
+We strongly encourage prospective graduate students to email, call, and/or visit the individual faculty members of the Neurobiology and Behavior group to explore opportunities for research leading to MS or PhD degrees.